gecad-group/peak-acl/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-peak-acl documentation
+peak-acl Documentation
 ======================

-This site contains the API reference generated from the source code.
+This site hosts the API reference generated from the source code.
 For usage examples and a full introduction see the project's ``README``.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: API Reference

    modules

 Indices and tables
 ==================